 This was to change once owner Richard Smart (a Parker descendant) returned to Hawaii in 1949 following a successful Broadway career.
 As outlined in his biography on the Parker Ranch website:

 "Smart began improvements to Parker Ranch.
 He restructured and expanded much of the cattle breeding and feeding procedures.
 He improved the ranch headquarters and built the Parker Ranch Visitor Center with its museum, restaurant and saddle shop.

 He leased land to Laurance Rockefeller, who was the catalyst to resort development along the Kona-Kohala Coast.
 He instituted programs to benefit ranch employees in education, health care and culture.
 And he left his sophisticated, artistic mark on Parker Ranch, adorning his home, called Puuopelu, with the exquisite art and furniture pieces he had collected during his worldly travels."

 Parker Ranch 2020 Plan

-During Smart's life the Waimea area continued to grow.
-In order to insure the future of the ranch and the Waimea Community, Smart devised a long-range plan called the Parker Ranch 2020 Plan.
+During Smart's life, the Waimea area continued to grow.
+In order to ensure the future of the ranch and the Waimea Community, Smart devised a long-range plan called the Parker Ranch 2020 Plan.
 Again as outlined on the Parker Ranch website: